michaelmachado/BotLife/language/conversations/PVSsignup.md

 * greeting

 How can I join the predictive services pilot
-* pvs/signup
+* Ask_PVS/signup

-PVS is currently in an open pilot.
+< PVS is currently available.
-* pvs/signup

-^ Users can sign up at http://metamind.io/signup and authenticate with both Force.com or Heroku credentials
+^ Users can sign up at http://metamind.io/signup and authenticate with both their Force.com or Heroku credentials
-* pvs/signup
+* Answer_PVS/Signup

 thanks, are there instructions for downloading a cert and getting a JWT Token?
-* pvs/signupquery
+* Ask_PVS/Docs

 < Yes, Visit http://docs.metamind.io/docs/what-you-need-to-call-api to learn more
-* PVS/Info
+* Answer_PVS/Docs

 Perfect thanks!
 * goodbye

-No Problem.
+< No Problem.
-* goodbye

-^ Please let me know if you have any other questions
+^ Please let me know if you have any other questions.
-* goodbye/followup
+* Confirm/followup

 Thats it thanks
-* goodbye/later
+* Confirm/End